Killing Kardashianism

 Feeeel …for Spirit.
 Look Within and Not Without!

-, especially if we are young and establishing life habits about how we feel, our thought patterns, our habits.
+We live in a world where too many are looking frantically to what others are doing, especially if we are young and establishing life habits about how we feel, our thought patterns, our habits.
 We look to Twitter and Instagram and Snapchat and Tumbler and Facebook and LinkedIn and Pinterest and Google Plus.
 We watch where others go, what they do, what they wear, where they live, what they drive.
 If we’re past our young adulthood, we may be addicted to Facebook and Instagram and texting instead of giving attention to the warm bodies sitting at our side, or across from us at the restaurant table.

 I would guess more young women than young men follow young women, famous women who are known for little or nothing more than what they wore or what fashion shoot they just completed or what fabulous place they just ate at or what yacht they just sailed or what handbag or clothes line they just “created” oversaw production or what appearance they are making..